alphagov/sd-researchlab-booking/readme.md

 ## Tests

+The tests are quite rudimentary at this stage.

-For the client in the `src` folder there is a `test` folder.
+The client tests are in the `src` folder.
+There is a `test` folder.
 Client tests can be run using the `yarn test` command.

-For the server the tests are located in in the root server folder and the tests can be run using `yarn test`.
+The server tests are located in the root server folder and the tests can be run using `yarn test`.